Contributors

 ~~ A ~~

 Hector Amaya (University of Virginia) teaches on globalization, the cultural production of political identities, Latin American film, citizenship, and Latina/os.
-His book Screening Cuba: Film Criticism as Political Performance During the Cold War comes out this summer with University of Illinois Press.
+His most recent book, Screening Cuba: Film Criticism as Political Performance During the Cold War, is now out.
 His latest project investigates neoliberalism on American citizenship, Latinas/os, and media.
 You can also find him here.

 Robin Andersen (Fordham University) is author of A Century of Media: A Century of War, which won the Alpha Sigma Nu Book Award.
 She likes to interrogate persuasion, television, and consumer culture (see her first book Consumer Culture and TV Programming); how texts mediate the environment, and the unity of fact & fiction in media culture, especially war representations.
-Focusing on Treme now, a piece contrasting its rhetorics to press coverage will appear in Project Censored 2012 later this year.
+Focusing on Treme, she recently published a piece contrasting its rhetorics to press coverage in Project Censored 2012.

 Tim Anderson (Old Dominion University) is in his eleventh year as a full-time college teacher, with special research interests in popular music and media studies.
 He loves cats, his wife, his stepchildren, chess, yoga, and you, of course.
 You can follow him on Twitter @loganpoppy, and can also find him here.